UPB-SS1/UPB-SS1.github.io/content/authors/admin/_index.md

 - project
 ---
 This Project investigation combines exclusive Facebook data (Condor Dataset, Crowdtangle, Ad’s) and public information to quantitatively and qualitatively analyze the Social Media behavior to determine if there is coordinated non-authentic behavior.
 We use
-TeleSUR’s English language media operations and its partners as a caso of study.
+TeleSUR’s English language media operations and its partners as a case of study.

 This project in founded by the Social Media and Democracy Research Grants from the Social Science Research Council and access to Facebook data via Social Science One.